 Asking the lead when they plan to implement the solution is a good way to determine whether or not someone may be closer to becoming your sure close!

 When searching for potential partners, you need to identify the leads who will turn into clients.
 Use this 7 point checklist to determine how likely it is that a lead will represent a sure sale (with SQL) or just a so-so chance at cooperation (which can be an MQL).
 The list contains pointers that will help your entire team generate high-quality leads after receiving marketing lists and close some lucrative deals in no time.
 Checking off these points will help your team generate strong sales and profit from cooperating with some interesting partnerships.

 But wait?
 It’s time to reveal the bonus blessing tool.
 Say hello to Traek, a website tracking tool to boost Your Lead Generation and 10x your revenues.
 However, the all-important question is how does Traek actually help?

 Amazingly, many business owners today don't know what really happens with their website traffic.
 Imagine if you could actually track your visitors around?
 What steps are they taking after landing on your site and reaching out to your lead forms?
 What exactly do these people want and how can you tailor each visitor's experience to better suit their needs?

 Did you know only 2% of your website visitors actually sign up on your lead forms?
 So what about the other 98% of the traffic?
 Is it possible to identify your visiting accounts to engage and retarget your qualified visitors to quality leads?
 Yes, it absolutely is!

 This is what we at Traek strive for.
 We are able to identify your target cohorts in real-time allowing us to personally tailor their experience on every single website that uses our solution.
-This way, our customers can execute highly successful conversions by directing the right visitors towards the right product or service offering.
+This way, our customers can execute highly successful conversions by directing the right visitors toward the right product or service offering.